athenalabs/acorn-player/docs/writing-shells.md

   //@@ 'shell.shell' value in acorn data.
   shellid: 'acorn.ImageLinkShell',

-  //@@ the type here indicates the primitive (or cannonical) media kind.
+  //@@ the type here indicates the primitive (or canonical) media kind.
   //@@ this is used to indicate (with icons) to users what to expect.

-  // The cannonical type of this media.
+  // The canonical type of this media.
 One of `acorn.types`.
   type: 'image',

   //@@ validRegexes specify regular expressions for links to match this shell.